 These Sensory Symptoms Are Medically Recognized

 Sensory hypersensitivity, neuroinflammation, autonomic dysfunction, and central sensitization are well-established mechanisms in mainstream neurology.
-Lyme disease can activate these same pathways — which explains why sensitivity to light and sound is so common.
+Lyme disease can activate these same pathways — which explains why light sensitivity in Lyme disease and sound sensitivity are so common.

-Tests like MRIs and EEGs often look normal because they don’t capture the pathways that cause sensory sensitivity.
-This doesn’t mean your symptoms are imagined — just that the tests aren’t measuring the problem.
+Tests like MRIs and EEGs often look normal because they do not capture the pathways that cause sensory sensitivity.
+This does not mean your symptoms are imagined — just that the tests are not measuring the problem.

 If light feels too bright or sound feels too loud, your nervous system is signaling distress.
 Lyme disease can temporarily make the world feel overwhelming, even when nothing visibly changes around you.
 Your experience is valid, your symptoms are explainable, and they often improve as the nervous system stabilizes over time.